As an advocate of STEM education, Catholic Central created its STEM-designated curriculum to reinforce the integration of faith and reason.

-As freshmen, students may elect to earn a STEAM (Science, Technology, Engineering, Art, and Math) designation on their diplomas.
 Students with this designation are recognized for their STEAM coursework and experiences.
 They also participate in learning experiences that deepen their understanding of the ongoing relationship between the Catholic Church, science, and technology, including:

-The STEAM (science, technology, engineering, art, and mathematics) designated curriculum has been developed to support students interested in exploring careers in related fields.
+The STEAM- (science, technology, engineering, art, and mathematics) designated curriculum has been developed to support students interested in exploring careers in related fields.
 Students who wish to participate in this program will supplement their college preparatory coursework with STEAM-designated classes and experiences.
 In order to support the ongoing relationship the Church has with science and technology, students will also participate in experiences that explore faith and reason.
 Students may opt into the program beginning freshman year.
 Upon successful completion, they will receive a designation on their transcript and recognition during senior year.

 This program is designed to help students further explore the wide variety of opportunities in STEAM-related fields while learning how to continue growing their faith in a reason-centered world.
-The requirements to complete the program focus on experiential education and successful completion of additional STEAM-related courses which may help students put themselves at a competitive advantage when applying to colleges and universities that offer degrees in STEAM fields and also job searches in STEAM related fields.
+The requirements to complete the program focus on experiential education and successful completion of additional STEAM-related courses which may help students put themselves at a competitive advantage when applying to colleges and universities that offer degrees in STEAM fields and also job searches in STEAM-related fields.

-Students may apply to participate in the program at the beginning of their 9th-grade year.
+Students may apply to participate in the program at the beginning of their freshman year.
 Because many of the requirements must be completed by the middle of their senior year, junior students who wish to apply will be evaluated on a case-by-case basis.

 There is no cost to enroll in the program; however, depending on the STEAM experiences in which a student chooses to participate (internship, field class, etc.), there may be additional charges.

 Each student enrolled in the program will be required to maintain a digital portfolio (such as a Google Folder) in order to document STEAM experiences as well as the completion of other requirements.
-The Digital Portfolio will be reviewed at the end of each school year and after the first semester of a student’s senior year.
+The digital portfolio will be reviewed at the end of each school year and after the first semester of a student’s senior year.

 Although students will not receive an official grade upon completion, they will receive recognition for completing the program during senior honors and graduation events.